arnomoonens/yarll/agents/ppo/README.md

 ## TODO

-- Support environments with continuous action spaces.
+- Fix PPO with state normalization.
 - Add learner that uses an RNN.
 - Add histogram and distributions to DPPO summaries.
-- Test on other environments.